 Checked-out (meeting is complete and visitor has checked-out)

-Our access control integration adds access levels into your ACS that match these statuses.
+We have a staged access approach: our access control integration adds access levels into your ACS that match the above statuses.
 As you can see below, when the visit has the status on the left we automatically apply the access level on the right:

 These access levels are created by Proxyclick and entered into the ACS, but you have full control over the access they provide.
 For example: